dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A56: DCE - Phase 2 - Advanced Diff Viewer Plan
 # Date Created: C120
 # Author: AI Model & Curator
+# Updated on: C121 (Change to side-by-side view with line alignment)

 - **Key/Value for A0:**
 - **Description:** Details the plan to enhance the integrated diff viewer with background coloring for changes and WinMerge-like navigation controls to jump between differences.